Fabbboy/wroom/README.md

 ```

 ### DO NOT
-- Binary expressions in global scope with different types.
-IT WILL TRIGGER THE INCORRECT MATH GODS
+- ~~Binary expressions in global scope with different types.
+IT WILL TRIGGER THE INCORRECT MATH GODS~~ Fixed somewhat but I wouldn't trust my self with this.